 How PVC (Vinyl) Roofs Resist Fire

 PVC roofing membranes are inherently fire resistant.
-Thermoplastic PVC is a naturally fire resistant polymer – a distinction between it and all other roofing plastics.
-PVC roofing membranes contain additional fire retardants, making this cool roofing material slow to catch or spread fire – and self-extinguishing when the source of heat or flame is removed.
+Thermoplastic PVC is a naturally fire-resistant polymer, making this cool roofing material slow to catch or spread fire – and self-extinguishing when the source of heat or flame is removed.
+PVC roofs have passed both FM and UL fire testing.
 To see for yourself, view a dramatic fire test conducted by Southwest Research Institute’s Fire Technology Department.

 The test compares the behavior of three common commercial single-ply roofing materials – vinyl or PVC, TPO and EPDM – after they are ignited by a Bunsen burner flame.